radical-lab/radical-lab.github.io/README.md

 * the ultimate answer
 	* i didn't mention it, but this is a cheap way to unload some of this mental /stress|fatigue/, or maybe i just need to repair my circadian rhythme; so i can watch subtitled foreign languages, play games that aren't /mindless|repetitive/,..
 	* probably no way to do mass production, so just auction 108, and leave it as a mystery of mysteries for the ages
+* śyāma-āśrama or Shyamashram
+	* mahā-ātmā or Mahatma; when i use this, i mean the supersoul

 ---